 Many varied colors and patterns are available.
 Possible colors are similar to glass but with a greater choice of patterns.

-Non-porous and does not stain in the traditional sense, but certain chemicals can discolor the resin.
+Non-porous and does not stain in the traditional sense, but certain chemicals can discolor the resin causing a bleached-out stain in quartz countertops.
 Recycled glass can both stain (cement-based) and be discolored by chemicals (resin and cement).

 Quartz is highly-resistant to scratches and is not etched by acids.